codecreatede/golang-apptainer-devops/README.md

 - add apptainer directories and also creating containers from sanbox diectories.

 ```
-[gauravsablok@ultramarine]~/Desktop/codecreatede/golang-apptainer-devops% \
-go run main.go -h
 This is for the installation of the apptainer images across the system devops

 Usage:
   use [command]

 Available Commands:
+  UbuntuInstall
   appN
   apps
   completion    Generate the autocompletion script for the specified shell
   createApp
   help          Help about any command

 Flags:
   -h, --help   help for use

 Use "use [command] --help" for more information about a command.

 ```

 - To create the SIF container follow this